davegi/tpai_deep_research_from_scratch/tasks/tasks-prd-comprehensive-educational-notebook.md

   - [x] 13.3 Summarize best practices and trade-offs
     - Notebook, code, and tests are in sync.
 See section 13.0 in the notebook for educational demonstration and logging.

-- [ ] 14.0 Initialize MCP server, discover and list tools (lower priority)
+- [x] 14.0 Initialize MCP server, discover and list tools (lower priority)
-  - [ ] 14.1 Start simple in-process MCP stub
+  - [x] 14.1 Start simple in-process MCP stub
-  - [ ] 14.2 Discover tools and enumerate capabilities
+  - [x] 14.2 Discover tools and enumerate capabilities
-  - [ ] 14.3 Explain async usage patterns
+  - [x] 14.3 Explain async usage patterns
+    - Notebook, code, and tests are in sync.
+See section 14.0 in the notebook for educational demonstration and logging.

 - [ ] 15.0 Demonstrate MCP filesystem operations and error handling
   - [ ] 15.1 Read local docs via MCP file tool